rmuit/copernica-api/README.md

 Copernica REST API PHP tools [![Build Status](https://travis-ci.com/rmuit/sharpspring-restapi.svg?branch=master)](https://travis-ci.com/rmuit/copernica-api)
 ============================

-**Please note:** The CopernicaRestClient has already changed its interface since the 1.0 release.
-While it is expected to be stable, we'll wait a little while before tagging a 2.0 version.
-(There are TODOs in the code for some likely speed improvements, and we want to be sure we don't need to break compatibility in order to support them.)
-In the meantime, using master is recommended over v1.0.

---

 This builds on the CopernicaRestAPI class which Copernica offer for download, and adds an API Client class containing some useful helper methods to work more smoothly with returned data.